ubc-library-rc/intro-AGOL/content/analyze-data.md

 In choropleth mapping:
 - The variable is usually quantitative.
 - A colour is associated with an attribute value.
-- the shading illustrates how a measurement varies across a geographic area.
+- Shading illustrates how a measurement varies across a geographic area.

 You can read more about and see examples of choropleth [maps](https://arcg.is/15Xffe).

 *10*{: .circle .circle-blue} Click on **Counts and Amounts (color)** to open the **Style options**, and you'll notice a dark cluster of health regions in eastern Canada.

 The default symbology uses **High to Low** which represents a range of percentages from low to high.
-In the [histogram](https://en.wikipedia.org/wiki/Histogram) The *x* shows the average CFR across all health regions.
+In the [histogram](https://en.wikipedia.org/wiki/Histogram), the *x* represents the average CFR across all health regions.

 *11*{: .circle .circle-blue} Select the **Above and Below** theme from the dropdown menu and notice how the algorithm selects breaks in the data that are more in line with what the histogram is telling us about the how the data is grouped.